|Susan Strange Book Prize|

-BISA is pleased to award the Susan Strange Book Prize for the best book published in any field of International Studies during the course of the 12 months up to 31 December 2012.
-The aim of the Prize is to honour the work of Susan Strange and also to recognise the best current work being conducted by members of BISA.
+BISA is pleased to award the Susan Strange Book Prize for the best book published in any field of International Studies during the course of the 12 months up to 31 December 2013.
+The aim of the Prize is to honour the work of Susan Strange and also to recognise the best current work being conducted in the discipline.

 Eligibility and Criteria

-• The Prize will be judged by a committee appointed by the BISA Vice Chair, acting on behalf of the board of trustees.
+• The Prize will be judged by a committee appointed by the Vice-Chair of BISA, acting on behalf of the Executive Board.

-Enquiries and reasons for nominations should be sent to the Research Committee chair, Professor Nicola Phillips[n.phillips(at)sheffield.ac.uk].
+• Enquiries about the prize and the process of nomination should be sent to the Research Committee chair, Professor Nicola Phillips[n.phillips(at)sheffield.ac.uk].